bbauska/JS-Intermediate-JS/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Composition</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-In mathematics, composition is defined as passing the output of one function into input of another so as to create a combined output.
-The same is possible in functional programming since we are using pure functions.
+<p>In mathematics, composition is defined as passing the output of one function into input
+of another so as to create a combined output.
+The same is possible in functional programming since we are using pure functions.</p>

-To show an example, let’s create some functions.
+<p>To show an example, let’s create some functions.</p>

-The first function is range, which takes a starting number a and an ending number b and creates an array consisting of numbers from a to b.
+<p>The first function is range, which takes a starting number a and an ending number b
+and creates an array consisting of numbers from a to b.</p>

 <pre>
 const range = (a, b) => a > b ? [] : [a, ...range(a+1, b)];
 </pre>

-Then we have a function multiply that takes an array and multiplies all the numbers in it.
+<p>Then we have a function multiply that takes an array and multiplies all the numbers in it.</p>

 <pre>
 const multiply = arr => arr.reduce((p, a) => p * a);
 </pre>

-We will use these functions together to calculate factorial.
+<p>We will use these functions together to calculate factorial.</p>

 <pre>
 const factorial = n => multiply(range(1, n));